Written Exam

 Exam Dates and Deadlines

-The Hand Surgery Subspecialty Written Exam is offered once per year, generally every fall in conjunction with the AOAO Annual Meeting.
-The application period opens in May, and applications are due August 15.
+The Hand Surgery Subspecialty Written Exam is offered once per year, generally in the fall.
+The application period opens in April/May, and applications are due in August.

 Exam Content Outline